andcor02/transparent-xcursor-linux/README.md

     a) You can just use the cursors i have provided, only do step a, b is for reference.
-       Navigate to "/usr/share/icons/Adwaita" and delete the folder "cursors" Obtain the folder from the download "xcursor-transparent-cursor-master" and copy "cursors" folder to "/usr/share/icons/Adwaita"
+       Navigate to "/usr/share/icons/Adwaita" and delete the folder "cursors" From the root of this repo Copy "cursors" folder to "/usr/share/icons/Adwaita"

     b) If you want to generate cursors from scratch, which you shouldn't In Terminal run "sudo apt-get install x11-apps" we require xcursorgen if doing this from scratch.
-       Then in the folder "xcursor-transparent-cursor-master" run the script gen.sh with bash
+       Navigate from the root of this repo to "toGenerate" run the script gen.sh with bash

 3) Navigate to Preferences -> Theme and Appearance Settings -> Mouser Cursor - On the left hand side click "Adwaita" and click apply